JeremiahLe/Wordle-Clone/README.md

 # Wordle-Clone
-A Wordle clone developed for UnityWebGL.
+A Wordle clone developed for UnityWebGL (if I can get it to work).